top of page

 Day 14 - Alpaca World

 Visiting the Alpaca World was unfortunately another activity we were unable to do but we thought we would still mention it incase it was something you were interested in.
 The place itself is about 84km away from Seoul so I would recommend that you book a tour that includes transport to and from alpaca world to avoid the hassle of trying to get there yourself.
-Feel free to click here to see all the available tours on Klook and find which one interests you the most!
+Our suggestion again would be to book on Klook for a variety of affordable tours that include Alpaca world as well as other attractions.
+Feel free to click here to see all the available tours to find which one interests you the most!

 A group of Alpacas at Alpaca World